keithmmitchell/configure-ad/README.md

 ![image](https://github.com/keithmmitchell/configure-ad/assets/174253055/f0e172d5-8477-4a87-a44f-270c072c9d7b)

-Once it has installed the connection is disconnected and need to reconnect throught Remote Desktop.
+Once it has installed the connection is disconnected and needs to reconnect through Remote Desktop.
 Since it is now part of the domain I need to login in with the Fully Qualified Domain Name mydomain.com\labuser.

 <br />